KI7MT/wspr-analytics/src/scala/TopTenReporters/README.md

 ## Run The App

-Make sure all the SBT commands work, just for completness.
+Run the commands in order, and check your results.

 ```bash
 #